Digital Scholarship

 Some of my first experiments with DH and DS involved using websites as a no-barrier tool to bring my work to the public.
 My first project was a digital exhibit of my Book History practicum project on popular books about women at mid-century.
 The second was an interview-based blog for the 2017 Canadian Society of Eighteenth-Century Studies conference.
 This site paired each interview with a relevant holding at the Thomas Fisher Rare Book Library.

-Currently, I’m in the final stage of creating a digital edition of the first English translation of Jean-Jacques Rousseau’s massively popular novel Julie, ou La Nouvelle Heloise (1761).
+My latest project is a digital edition of the first English translation of Jean-Jacques Rousseau’s massively popular novel Julie, ou La Nouvelle Heloise (1761).
 Translated by William Kenrick, the novel was retitled Eloisa (1761) to appeal to Anglophone readers.
-When the digital edition is complete, the e-text will provide a freely accessible version of this unjustly neglected text for students, scholars, and anyone interested in eighteenth-century literature.
+My ebook is hosted by Project Gutenberg, a volunteer-run, nonprofit digital library that makes thousands of ebooks freely accessible to readers.
+I have used and loved Project Gutenberg since my early 20s and I’m so chuffed to contribute to their good work in some small way.

 Letterpress Blog